-Women are prone to such self-criticism.
+Women are especially prone to such self-criticism.
 This inner voice is the source of stress, negative self-esteem, unhappiness and worry in our lives.
 There's an entire psychological discipline dedicated to helping people overcome negative thoughts.
-It's called Cognitive Therapy and it aims to help people recognize patterns of negative thoughts and replace them with positive thoughts.
+It's called cognitive therapy and it aims to help people recognize patterns of negative thoughts and replace them with positive thoughts.

 Once you've identified your thought patterns, its time to start talking back to them.
 As you notice yourself saying something negative in your mind, you can stop your thought mid-stream by saying to yourself "Stop" then replace that thought with something more positive.

 Here are six major types of negative thought patterns common among caregivers.
 Following each unhelpful thought pattern is an example of a more positive—and realistic—response that you can use as self-defense against that voice.

 In this line of thinking, everything is black and white.
 If your performance isn't perfect according to your standards, then you see yourself as a failure.
 You take one negative situation or characteristic and multiply it.
 You see a single, unpleasant event as a continual pattern of defeat.
 All-or-nothing thinking often includes use of words like: "always," "every" or "never."
 Don't over-generalize!
 Isolated mistakes or failures do not indicate that you will always fail.